bablokb/nerd-alarmclock/README.md

 it should just run.
 Use the bot to configure alarms and the buttons to enable or disable the alarms.
 See [keyboard usage](doc/keyboard.md "Keyboard Usage") for details about the behaviour of the buttons.

+The two encoder-knobs have builtin switches.
+One encoder-knob controls the radio (switch: on/off, dial: volume), the other knob controls the channels (switch: cycle channel-lists, dial: choose channel).

 Hacking